sayerhs/cpl/docs/source/user/installation.rst

          :file:`etc/devenv.yaml`.
 The user can change the name of the environment by using `-n <env_name>` option in the previous command.

 #.
-Activate the custom environment and install PyCaelus within this environment
+Activate the custom environment and install CPL within this environment

    .. code-block:: bash

       source activate caelus-env
       pip install .

-   For *editable* development versions of PyCaelus use ``pip install -e .`` instead.
+   For *editable* development versions of CPL use ``pip install -e .`` instead.

 Building documentation